jshwi/docsig/README.rst

-      -s STR, --string STR                 string to parse instead of files -d LIST, --disable LIST              comma separated list of rules to disable -t LIST, --target LIST               comma separated list of rules to target
+      -s STR, --string STR                 string to parse instead of files -d LIST, --disable LIST              comma separated list of rules to disable -t LIST, --target LIST               comma separated list of rules to target -e EXCLUDE, --exclude EXCLUDE        regular expression of files or dirs to exclude from checks

 Options can also be configured with the pyproject.toml file